CBD can stay in a person’s system from hours to about a month. This depends on how much a person takes and how they take it.

 - creams and lotions

 When you vape CBD (which you should avoid for now), it enters your lungs and takes effect quickly, and also leaves the body quickly.
 Oils and tinctures placed under your tongue are absorbed into the bloodstream faster and linger longer.

 Your digestive system metabolizes edible forms of CBD, which can take a while.
 Creams and lotions are also slow to get into and out of the body.

-It varies based on all the same factors that influence how long CBD stays in your system.
+The time CBD takes to have an effect depends on the same factors that influence how long it stays in your system.

 The form used, dosage, and your body composition all play a role and make it hard to predict how quickly CBD will kick in or how it will affect you.